 As an IB Diploma student, there’s no escaping the joy of TOK.
 Not only do you have to get your head around what Theory of Knowledge actually is, but the IBO make you write an essay too.
 Excellent.
 If it makes you feel any better, the TOK essay was not my favourite part of the IB.
 So, to help you guys along with this task, I want to offer you my best pieces of advice.
 This week’s blog is going to help you focus on key elements to remember when writing your TOK essay.
 Let’s do this!

 (Check out our Instagram page for more memes!)

 What are you Dealing With?

-As a reminder, here are the six questions for May 2019 candidates:
+To give you an idea, these were the six questions set for May 2019 candidates:

 - “The quality of knowledge is best measured by how many people accept it.”
 Discuss this claim with reference to two areas of knowledge.

 - “The production of knowledge is always a collaborative task and never solely a product of the individual.”
 Discuss this statement with reference to two areas of knowledge.